 We hereby inform you that the provision of personal data is statutory stipulated in some cases (e.g. fiscal provisions) or this can result from contractual provisions (e.g. data regarding the contractual partner).
 From time to time, it could be possible in connection with the conclusion of a contract that a data subject provides us with personal data that we need to process subsequently.
 The data subject is for example obliged to provide us with personal data should our company conclude a contract with the said person.
 A non-provision of the personal data has the consequence that the contract cannot be concluded with the data subject.
 The data subject is to contact our Data Protection Officer before he or she provides the personal data.
 Our Data Protection Officer shall then inform the data subject on a case by case basis, whether the provision of the personal data is a statutory or a contractual requirement or whether the personal data are to be provided for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences should the personal data not be provided.

-SCHLUMBOHM Medizin-Labor-Technologie GmbH provides its customers and business partners with regular information on its offers in the form of a newsletter.
-Our newsletter can only be received by the data subject if
+The SCHLUMBOHM Medizin-Labor-Technologie-Hamburg GmbH informs its customers and business partners at regular intervals by means of a newsletter about enterprise offers.
+The newsletter of our enterprise can basically only be received by the data subject, if

-Conform with legal regulations, the SCHLUMBOHM Medizin-Labor-Technologie GmbH website includes information that provides for a fast electronic contact with our company and for direct communication with us, this also including a general electronic mail address (email address).
-Should a data subject contact the processor by email or by using a contact form, the personal data provided by the data subject is automatically stored.
-Such personal data that a data subject sends to the processor voluntarily are stored for a processing purpose or for the purpose of contacting the data subject.
-These personal data are not forwarded to third parties.
+The website of the SCHLUMBOHM Medizin-Labor-Technologie-Hamburg GmbH contains legal requirements which enable a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+If a data subject contacts the controller by e-mail or by using a contact form, the personal data transmitted by the data subject will be stored automatically.
+Such personal data transmitted on a voluntary basis by a data subject to the controller will be stored for the purposes of processing or contacting the data subject.
+This personal data will not be disclosed to third parties..

 The Cookies store and transfer the following data: